 Any adult or child touring the house during the Springfest event will receive a free fire safety kit, specificallydesigned for their respective age group.

 Test Smoke Alarms

-“Working Smoke Alarms Save Lives: Test Yours Every Month” is one of the most important reminders you will receive this (or any) year, and it’s a most appropriate call to action during Fire Prevention week – October 5-11, 2014.
+“Working Smoke Alarms Save Lives: Test Yours Every Month” is one of the most important reminders you will receive this (or any) year.

 According to National Fire Protection Association research, working smoke alarms cut the chance of dying in a fire “IN HALF!”
 They further report that almost two-thirds of home fire deaths result from fires in homes with no smoke alarms or no working smoke alarms.